david-wei-01001/david-wei-01001.github.io/_posts/CNExcerpt.md

 - Cash is like oxygen, you want to be sure it's around, but you don't need to have excessive amount of it around

+### 2024 Morning

+- Charlie and I looked at common stocks or marketable equities as being businesses

 ### 2023 Morning

 - New things coming along don't take away the opportunities.
 What gives you opportunities is other people doing dumb things.